stepanataccolade/docsv2/sources/ci_configure.md

 Once you have set this up, you can view your code coverage results in the `Code coverage` tab on your build page.

+Check out our blogs on [creating visualizations of your CI test results](http://blog.shippable.com/automatically-retry-scripts-to-avoid-network-hiccups-during-ci-process) and [setting up code coverage for tests](http://blog.shippable.com/setting-up-code-coverage-visualization-for-tests-in-ci) for additional details.
+* * *

 ## Downloading console logs
 You can download your console logs by going to the build's page on Shippable, clicking on the `Download` dropdown that's on the right of the console pane, and selecting your logs.

+* * *

 ## Build artifacts
 Shippable does not store artifacts for your builds.
 You will need to handle uploading artifacts as part of your configuration in your shippable.yml.